MHaasjes/shell-script-pve-installer-rpi/README.md

 ```
 sudo chmod +x pve-installer-rpi-set-ip.sh
 ```
-You need to set your IP (DHCP makes it crash afther a reboot).
+You need to set your IP (DHCP makes it crash after a reboot).
 Use this script or set it yourself:
 ```
 sudo ./pve-installer-rpi-set-ip.sh
 ```